adaltas/node-csv-docs/src/documents/parse/index.html.md

 [![Build Status](https://secure.travis-ci.org/wdavidw/node-csv-parse.png)][travis-csv-parse]

-This package is a
-parser converting CSV text input into arrays or objects.
-It implements the Node.js [stream.Transform`API](http://nodejs.org/api/stream.html#stream_class_stream_transform).
-It also provides a simple callback-base API for convenience.
+This package is a parser converting CSV text input into arrays or objects.
+It implements the Node.js [`stream.Transform`API][stream_transform].
+It also provides a simple callback-based API for convenience.
 It is both extremely easy to use and powerful.
 It was first released in 2010 and is used against big data sets by a large community.

 ## Features